Setup - Asset Type

 During setup, a separate field must be configured for each asset type, suitably called Asset Type.

-It is possible to link multiple asset types to the same custom Extension Asset Field.
-To create multiple asset types, you need to add another field configuration 'Extension Asset Type'.
+It is possible to link multiple asset types to the same custom Asset Field.
+To create multiple asset types, you need to add another field configuration with a unique Type Key.
 This configuration enables the inclusion of multiple asset types within the same target Jira Field.

 For an optimal configuration of each asset type, three key components must be defined: